the-turing-way/the-turing-way/chapters/open_science.md

 - Write and improve the project’s documentation
 - Curate a folder of examples showing how the project is used
 - Answer questions about the project on e.g., Stack Overflow
-- Keep things organized, e.g. on GitHub by
+- Keep things organized, e.g. on GitHub by:
     - Linking to duplicate issues
     - Suggesting new issue labels
     - Going through open issues and suggesting closing old ones